lexmen318/metaCAT/README.md

 We released a short video clip for metaCAT at https://youtu.be/07_PWD4_c4E and our submission to AACL-IJCNLP2020 as DEMO paper has been accepted: http://aacl2020.org/program/accepted/

-Using metaCAT and some rule-based data cleaning, we've upgrade the famouse goal-oriented dialogue dataset MultiWOZ to 2.3.
-Pls. download paper from https://arxiv.org/abs/2010.05594 and the dataset from https://github.com/lexmen318/MultiWOZ_2.3 .
+Using metaCAT and some rule-based data cleaning works, we've upgrade the famouse goal-oriented dialogue dataset MultiWOZ to 2.3 versino.
+Please download paper from https://arxiv.org/abs/2010.05594 and the dataset from https://github.com/lexmen318/MultiWOZ_2.3 .

 ## User Journey
-If you can not see following images, pls. download the zip file of the github project and find the images inside.
+If you can not see following images, please just download the zip file of the github project and find the images inside.

 ![user_journey](images/user_journey.png)